robog-two/robog-net-portfolio/src/docs/snoris/index.md

    - Set the fan to a "medium" speed like 128 (in a typical 0-255 PWM range)
-   - Wait for the user to confirm auditorily that the fan has stopped changing speed (or, 5 minutes is probably more than fine for most fans in a headless environment)
+   - Wait for the user to confirm auditorily that the fan has stopped changing speed (or, 5 minutes is probably more than fine for most fans in a headless environment).
-   - Measure the fan RPMs for 10s
+   - Measure the fan RPMs for 10 seconds.
    - Calculate [2SEM](https://en.wikipedia.org/wiki/Standard_error) to determine
-     a good range for the fan's "stable" RPM measurements
+     a good range for the fan's "stable" RPM measurements.
    - Congratulations, we now don't need any more user input!
-2. Find out how long it takes the fan to "spin up" exactly
+2. Find out how long it takes the fan to spin up.
-   - Now that we know when the fan is stable, set the fan's PWM controller to 0
+   - Now that we know when the fan is stable, set the fan's PWM controller to 0.
-   - Wait for the fan to remain within a 2SEM range for 1s
+   - Wait for the fan to remain within a 2SEM range for 1 second.
-   - Start a timer, and set the fan's PWM controller to 255
+   - Start a timer and set the fan's PWM controller to 255.
-   - Wait for the fan to remain within a 2SEM range for 1s
+   - Wait for the fan to remain within a 2SEM range for 1 second.
-   - Stop the timer and subtract 1s: This is how long it takes the fan to spin up
+   - Stop the timer and subtract 1: This is how long it takes the fan to spin up.
-   - This process should be repeated in reverse, because it might take longer to slow down than to spin up, and the maximum value should be used
+   - This process should be repeated in reverse because it might take longer to slow down than to spin up, and the maximum value should be used.
-3. Find every discrete fan speed
+3. Find every discrete fan speed.
-   - Set the fan PWM controller to 0 and wait for the spin up time
+   - Set the fan PWM controller to 0 and wait for the spin-up time.
-   - Increase the value sent to the PWM controller by some amount
+   - Increase the value sent to the PWM controller by some amount.
-   - Wait for the spin up time again
+   - Wait for the spin-up time again.
-   - Check if the current RPMs have moved outside of the 2SEM window
+   - Check if the current RPMs have moved outside of the 2SEM window.
      - If yes, this is a new speed!
 Remember this PWM value.
      - If no, the fans don't support a speed at this resolution.
-   - Check every x values (configurable but I found that 50 is generally fine) until 255
+   - Check every x values (configurable but I found that 50 is generally fine) until 255.

 # Introducing SNORIS